brimdata/zed/docs/lake/design.md

 ### Merge

-Data is merged from a branch into its parent with the `merge` command, e.g.,
+Data is merged from one branch into another with the `merge` command, e.g.,
 ```
-zed lake merge -p logs/updates
+zed lake merge -p logs@updates main
 ```
+where the "updates" branch is being merged into the "main" branch.
-A merge operation applies all of the commits in the branch to the tip of its parent and transactionally performs this commit while moving the branch to its tip.
-While the merge operation is performed, data can still be written to the branch and queries performed.
+A merge operation finds a common ancestor in the commit history then computes the set of changes needed to target branch to reflect the data additions and deletions in the source branch.
+While the merge operation is performed, data can still be written to both branches and queries performed.
 Newly written data remains in the branch while all of the data present at merge initiation is merged into the parent.

-This branch behavior contrasts with `git` but is useful for data lakes.
+This git-like behavior for a data lake provides a clean solution to the live ingest problem.
 For example, data can be continuously ingested into a branch of main called `live` and orchestration logic can periodically merge updates from branch `live` to branch `main`, possibly compacting and indexing data after the merge according to configured policies and logic.

-By default, the `merge` command merges all data in the branch to its tip but the `-at` option can be used to merge data up to any commit in the branch's commit history.

-Once a merge is completed, the merged commit history is no longer available in the branch as it has been merged into its parent.a

-> NOTE: we could easily keep around the history of a branch and make it available
-> for time-travel into old, merged branch segments.
-We would just need to make
-> sure we keep the history of base pointers to parent in the commit journal.

 ### Query